proycon/analiticcl/README.md

 A variant lists explicitly relate spelling variants, and in doing so go a step further than a simple lexicon which only specifies the validated or corpus-derived form.

-A variant list is *directed* and *weighed*, it specifies an normalised/preferred form first, and then specifies variants and variant scores.
+A variant list is *directed* and *weighted*, it specifies a normalised/preferred form first, and then specifies variants and variant scores.
 Take the following example (all fields are tab separated):

 ```
 huis	huys	1.0	huijs	1.0